 Speaking to their hesitations and knocking down their barriers, is going to help you streamline the buyer's journey and acquire more happy customers!

 CONSIDER: Do they not have the right tools?
 Are they lacking the time or money they (believe) they need?
 Do they not possess the knowledge they need?
 Are they lacking confidence in their decision-making?
 Are they stressed, frustrated or overwhelmed by anything?
 Do they not understand their options?

 How Can You Help?

-Now that you've created a solid foundation for who your Brand Soulmates are, what they want, and what’s standing in their way, it’s time to consider: how can you solve their problems and help them get what they want?
+Now that you've created a solid foundation for who your Brand Companion are, what they want, and what’s standing in their way, it’s time to consider: how can you solve their problems and help them get what they want?

 CONSIDER: Start with your brand why (mission, vision, values) and work from there to touch on your how (processes, frameworks, strategies) and then your what (products, services, features).
 Most companies create their plans in the reverse of this flow and, because of that, their message and positioning lacks power and fails to drive emotional connection.